TomasRM01/Terravacuum-Minecraft-Fabric-Mod/README.md

-# Terravacuum Mod – Terraform with Ease! 🌍🌀
+# Terravacuum – Terraform with Ease! 🌍🌀

 Tired of messy block clearing? **Terravacuum** is here to help!
 This powerful vacuum **effortlessly sucks up blocks**, making large-scale terraforming a breeze.
 Collected blocks are **automatically stored** in attached **Shulker Boxes**, keeping your inventory clean and organized.